Living in Space Exhibition (At the Canada Aviation and Space Museum)

 Experience the extreme conditions on board the ISS—an incredible ecosystem in itself.
 So, are you up for the challenge?

 Living in Space is a bilingual interactive exhibition that explores the challenges of daily life in space.
+The exhibition is on display at the Canada Aviation and Space Museum in Ottawa.

 It provides a novel opportunity for visitors to discover how astronauts work, entertain themselves and tackle basic tasks like eating, sleeping and personal hygiene in a weightless environment.